maurya777/react-training/docs/javascript/desctucturing.md

-# Destructuring, rest and spread functionality are again the kind of feature which make the code concise
+# Destructuring, rest and spread

 - Destructuring allows you to pick selected data
 - Rest allows you to store any number of properties in a single variable